puppetlabs/beaker-pe/README.md

 # beaker-pe

-The Puppet Enterprise (PE) Beaker Library
+The Physical Education(PE) Beaker Library

 # What is This Thing?